shafayat1004/Draw-IO-MCP-CSharp-Server/README.md

 - `connect_shapes` - Connect two shapes with an arrow
 - `delete_shape` - Delete a shape from a diagram
 - `update_shape` - Update properties of an existing shape
-- `style_shape` - Apply predefined styles to shapes (AWS, Azure, GCP, and common diagram styles)
+- `style_shape` - Apply styles to shapes (colors, borders, etc.)
-- `arrange_diagram` - Automatically organize shapes in a diagram
+- `arrange_diagram` - Automatically organize shapes in a diagram (horizontal, vertical, or grid layout)
 - `generate_vpc` - Generate a sample AWS VPC layout diagram
+- `get_diagram_image` - Export a diagram as an image (requires draw.io CLI)
+- `move_shape` - Move a shape to a new position in the diagram
+- `update_shape_style` - Update specific style properties of a shape
+- `create_diagram_page` - Create a new page in a multi-page diagram
+- `get_diagram_page` - Retrieve details of a specific diagram page
+- `update_diagram_page` - Update properties of a diagram page
+- `delete_diagram_page` - Delete a page from a diagram
+- `move_cell_between_pages` - Move a cell (shape/connector) from one page to another

+## Future Enhancements

+Planned enhancements to improve the server's capabilities:

+- Component overlap detection for identifying when shapes intersect
+- Targeted query capabilities for filtering diagram elements
+- Step-by-step diagram generation for incremental building
+- More comprehensive shape libraries and templates

 ## Running Tests